daveschumaker/nodeEbot/README.md

 });
 ```

-You'll also need to add the Twitter username of your bot (with the @ symbol) to the config file.
+You'll also need to add the Twitter username of your bot (without the @ symbol) to the config file.
 (This is for tracking mentions as well as making sure the bot ignores actions from itself so it doesn't get caught in a loop).

 ```
 // Your robot's Twitter username (without the @ symbol)